 First steps

-After you went through the Installation, on this page you will deploy OPA, deploy your first rule and query it from the command line.
+After you went through the Installation, on this page you deploy OPA, deploy your first rule and query it from the command line.

 Deploy OPA